Nigeria mourns a major bank CEO killed in California helicopter crash

 The Airbus EC-130 left Palm Springs Airport at around 8:45 p.m. on Friday and was traveling to Boulder City, Nevada, Graham said.
 Boulder City is about 26 miles (40 kilometers) southeast of Las Vegas, where the Kansas City Chiefs and the San Francisco 49ers are set to play in Super Bowl 58 on Sunday.

 The flight was a charter operated by Orbic Air LLC.
-Several people traveling on I-15 witnessed the crash and called 911, Graham said, and he urged them to contact the NTSB with more details, including photos and videos.
+Several people traveling on I-15 witnessed the crash and called 911, Graham said.

 Witnesses reported that it was raining with a “wintry mix” at the time of the crash, according to Graham.
 People also reported a fire on the helicopter plus some downed power lines.

 “This is the beginning of a long process.
-We will not jump to any conclusions,” Graham said during a news conference Saturday night.
-He also “expressed our deepest sympathies to the families and loved ones of those who lost their lives in this terrible tragedy.”
+We will not jump to any conclusions,” Graham said Saturday.

 The crash site is not far from the California-Nevada border.
 Halloran Springs Road crosses the highway in an area known to travelers for an abandoned gas station with a sign declaring “Lo Gas” and “Eat.”
 It’s a remote area of the desert, with an elevation of nearly 3,000 feet (914.40 meters), and about a 60- to 80-mile (100- to 130-km) drive from Las Vegas.